 Before launching Oak + Tonic, Wil spent years finding the products the salon would eventually carry.
 He looked at what industry leaders carried and personally investigated products that piqued his interested.

 “Everything we have on our shelves, I’ve either had on me or in me, in some way, shape or form,” Wil said.
-“I cannot sell anything to anybody with testing it.”
+“I cannot sell anything to anybody without testing it.”